GoogleChrome/web.dev/src/site/content/en/blog/emscripten-embedding-js-snippets/index.md

 ## EM_ASYNC_JS macro

-The only bit left that does not look pretty is the `Asyncify.handleAsync` wrapper - its only purpose is to allow executing `async` JavaScript functions with Asyncify.
+The only bit left that does not look pretty is the `Asyncify.handleAsync` wrapper—its only purpose is to allow executing `async` JavaScript functions with Asyncify.
 In fact, this use case is so common that there is now a specialized `EM_ASYNC_JS` macro that combines them together.

 Here's how you could use it to produce the final version of the `fetch` example: